 This was the pivotal moment in my career that spoke to me loud and clear – it was time to join the AM revolution.
-Several days later, I sent my CV to Arcam.
+Several days later, I sent my resume to Arcam.

 September 5, 2017

-It's now been a year and a half since joining Arcam.
+It's now been a year and a half since joining Arcam (now GE).